amri-tah/LeetPath/README.md

 # **LeetPath: A Graph-Based LeetCode Question Recommender 🧭🔍**

 LeetPath is a personalized question recommendation system designed for LeetCode users.
-Using graph-based structures, topic modeling, and probabilistic reasoning (Markov Random Field), the system analyzes user interaction, question similarity, and topic relevance to suggest the most appropriate questions for continued skill improvement. 📈
+Using graph-based structures, topic modeling, and Markov Random Field, the system analyzes user interaction, question similarity, and topic relevance to suggest the most appropriate questions for continued skill improvement. 📈

 ## **Demo**